Training Rural Alaskan Youth Leaders & Students

 We have developed a TRAYLS partnership that includes tribal governments, tribal corporations, conservation groups, federal and state agencies to deliver TRAYLS programs in Hoonah, Sitka and on Prince of Wales Island this year.
 Students from ages 16-25 are being recruited from throughout the region to gain experience in fisheries, forestry, engineering, recreation, community service and cultural stewardship.
 Crew leadership is being provided by SCA along with mentors from the US Forest Service, Sealaska Corporation, The Nature Conservancy, SEAWEAD and tribal culture bearers in each community.

-- This year’s season begins with 2 weeks of “basic training” in Anchorage on May 21 where participants will learn wilderness first aid, use of hand and power tools (for 18 years and above), back country and general life skills.
+- This year’s season begins with 1 week of “basic training” in back country safety and life skills.

-- Then from June 4 – August 11, crews will be based in Hoonah, Sitka and Klawock and will spend the bulk of the summer getting on the job training in a variety of fields.
+- Then from June 3 – August 16, crews will be based in Hoonah and Kake and will spend the bulk of the summer getting on the job training in a variety of natural and cultural resource fields.

 - At the end of the summer, we will rejoin the whole group for an evaluation week to provide one on one counseling for each participant and to facilitate group discussions about the future of rural communities and role the TRAYLS program can play in contributing to community well-being.